 - How the startup will earn money?

-While planning lean startup development you can also use mind mapping tools.
+While planning lean startup development you can also use impact mapping and other mind mapping tools.
 And what tools do you use for planning startup development?
 We will be happy to hear about them in the comment section.

 Have a startup idea?
 Contact stfalcon.com and we will help your startup succeed!